 The New School is committed to actively recruiting applications from a diverse pool.
-We encourage candidates from groups underrepresented in US higher education to apply.
+We encourage candidates from BIPOC, LGBTQ, and other underrepresented backgrounds in US higher education to apply.

 Applicants apply on-line using the part-time faculty portal on The New School human resources website http://careers.newschool.edu.
 Using our online application system, applicants must submit a CV.

 The New School is committed to a policy of equal opportunity in all its activities and programs, including employment and promotion.
 The New School does not discriminate on the basis of age, race, color, creed, sex or gender (including gender identity and expression), pregnancy, sexual orientation, religion, religious practices, mental or physical disability, national or ethnic origin, citizenship status, veteran status, marital or partnership status, or any other legally protected status.

 Internal Number: 19075